SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-ObjectiveC/README.md

 # CocoaPods plugin for quickly adding Sequencing.com's OAuth2 and File Selector to all Objective-C apps

 =========================================
-This repo contains CocoaPods plugin code for implementing Sequencing.com's oAuth2 authentication and File Selector for your app so that your app can securely access [Sequencing.com's](https://sequencing.com/) API and app chains.
+This repo contains CocoaPods plugin code for implementing Sequencing.com's OAuth2 authentication and File Selector for your app so that your app can securely access [Sequencing.com's](https://sequencing.com/) API and app chains.

 This CocoaPods plugin can be found here: http://cocoapods.org/pods/sequencing-oauth-api-objc

 Want to see it in action?
-A demo of the oAuth2 code is available here: https://oauth-demo.sequencing.com/
+A demo of the OAuth2 code is available here: https://oauth-demo.sequencing.com/

-oAuth2 code is also available in the following languages:
+The code for this plugin is also available in the following languages:

 * [Objective-C (CocoaPods plugin)](https://github.com/SequencingDOTcom/CocoaPods-Objective-C-iOS-plugin) <- this repo
 * [Objective-C (code)](https://github.com/SequencingDOTcom/oAuth2-code-and-demo/tree/master/objective-c)